IgnacioCodesPython/IgnacioCodesPython/README.md

 ```

 ## Logging off
 Okay, bye!
-On this part, i had to go to the bathroom, but this is it for now.
+This is it for now.
 Bye-bye!

 Oh!
 Also forgot to tell you, that i have a playlist of my new series: **Ignacio Teaches**!